 The Writer Who Did Not Win Recognition

-- Acknowledge your children’s disappointment while staying focused on the positive–how effective of a writer they are, how subjective the adjudication process is, how much they love writing, and how many more years ahead there are to write and share.
-It is very important that the writer does not feel the weight of your disappointment in him/her or in the results in general on top of his or her disappointment.
+Acknowledge your children’s disappointment while staying focused on the positive–how effective of a writer they are, how subjective the adjudication process is, how much they love writing, and how many more years ahead there are to write and share.
+It is very important that the writer does not feel the weight of your disappointment in him/her or in the results in general on top of their disappointment.
 Sometimes when we think we’re commiserating, we are actually exacerbating their pain.
 You are not upset at all about the results because you are so proud of your writer for writing, revising, and submitting.

-- At Writopia, we believe that the success is in the submission.
+At Writopia, we believe that the success is in the submission.
 A writer isn’t a writer because she wins awards; a writer is someone who has the motivation and passion to write and to submit regardless of the result.
 We are all writers at Writopia.
 Not only do we know how much goes into producing a piece of writing, but we also understand how difficult it is to share writing, whether it be with a workshop or to a panel of anonymous judges.
 We have all faced rejection; it’s part of the journey.

-- The good news: Every one of our regular Writopia writers who has continued to submit throughout high school has received an award, a publication, or a production by the time of high school graduation!
+The good news: Every one of our regular Writopia writers who has continued to submit throughout high school has received an award, a publication, or a production by the time of high school graduation.

 We make sure that your child’s workshop environment continues with positive support and enthusiasm for self-motivated writing.
 However, we certainly understand that this may be a sensitive time for our writers, and we want to let you know that Writopia instructors and staff are here to continue to encourage and support your writer.
-And so we have a policy of not discussing who received recognition and who didn’t inside of workshop, as we have already celebrated everyone for finishing their pieces, finessing them and sending them in.
+And so we have a policy of not discussing who received recognition and who didn’t inside of workshop, as we have already celebrated everyone for finishing their pieces, finessing them, and sending them in.

 Your kids have dedicated time to imagine, articulate, narrate, and polish their writing, and ultimately, help us all consider the world in a new way.
 They make us laugh and cry every day.
 That is the real cause to celebrate.